 As more automakers and their suppliers continued to shift to electric vehicles, the clean transportation sector saw an increase in employment of over 13 percent in Ohio.
 The sector added over 2,500 new jobs for a total of 22,431 workers.
 Electric vehicle-related jobs accounted for most of the sector’s growth.

 Renewable energy jobs in solar (4% growth) and wind (12% growth) continue to see gains throughout the state while smaller, emerging subsectors like battery storage technologies (9% growth) and grid modernization (12% growth) are also continuing to grow.

-Clean energy jobs are found in every corner of Ohio.
-While big cities like Cleveland (22,000 jobs), Columbus (16,000), and Cincinnati (16,000) were some of the largest hubs, more than fifteen percent — or more than 17,500 jobs — were at the end of 2019 located in rural areas.
+Clean energy jobs are found in every corner of the state.
+While big cities like Columbus (19,924), Cleveland (19,610), and Cincinnati (15,942) are some of the largest hubs for clean energy jobs, more than one in five — or more than 22,000 — jobs are in rural areas.

-Each category below captures jobs from multiple clean energy sectors and industries.
-In 2019, the majority of clean energy jobs in Ohio were in manufacturing and construction.
+Across all clean energy sectors, the majority of clean energy jobs in Ohio were in construction and manufacturing.

-Unless otherwise stated, the data and analyses presented in this report by Clean Energy Trust and Environmental Entrepreneurs (E2) are based on data collected for the 2020 U.S. Energy Employment Report (2020 USEER), produced by the Energy Futures Initiative (EFI) in partnership with the National Association of State Energy Officials (NASEO) and collected and analyzed by BW Research Partnership (BWRP).
-For more information on the survey methodology please visit cleanjobsmidwest.com/about
+Unless otherwise stated, the data and analyses presented in this report by Evergreen Climate Innovations and Environmental Entrepreneurs (E2) are based on data collected for the 2023 U.S. Energy Employment Report (2023 USEER), produced by the United States Department of Energy (DOE) and collected and analyzed by BW Research Partnership (BWRP).